adityapatwardhan1/telemetry-dash/README.md

 ### WebSocket Endpoints

-/ws/device
+/ws/device:
 Receives real-time telemetry from devices and broadcasts alerts when thresholds are breached.

-/ws/telemetry?token=...
+/ws/telemetry?token=...:
 Secure WebSocket for dashboards to receive live telemetry and alert updates.

-### Telemetry Routes

-GET /api/telemetry/recent/{device_id}
-Returns the limit (default 20) most recent telemetry records for a device.

-GET /api/telemetry/recent_by_time/{device_id}?minutes=X
-Returns all telemetry data from the past X minutes (default 5) for the device.

 ### Threshold Routes

-GET /api/thresholds
+GET /api/thresholds:
 Returns all thresholds for all devices.

-GET /api/thresholds/{device_id}
+GET /api/thresholds/{device_id}:
 Returns all thresholds for a specific device.

-GET /api/thresholds/{device_id}/{metric}
+GET /api/thresholds/{device_id}/{metric}:
 Returns the threshold for a specific device and metric.

-POST /api/thresholds
+POST /api/thresholds:
 Creates or updates a threshold.
 Body: